mokalux/GIDEROS_PLATFORMER_20250425/README.md

 - jump, shoot, dash, shield
 - almost all cc0 assets except for the human characters (mixamo)

-It is considered complete but there are some stutterings I need to improve!
+It is considered "complete" but there are some stutterings I need to fix, I haven't cleaned the code either :-(

 The story: "Daddy goes to school to pick up little darling"